 Coronary heart disease (CHD) is a blanket term to describe a disorder that can adversely affect the heart itself or the system of heart and blood circulation (cardiovascular system).
-Conditions that contribute to heart disease include: high blood pressure, cardiovascular Disease, arteriosclerosis (hardening of the arteries caused by calcium deposits), atherosclerosis and more.
+Conditions that contribute to heart disease include high blood pressure, cardiovascular disease, arteriosclerosis (hardening of the arteries caused by calcium deposits), atherosclerosis, and more.
 High glucose levels and insulin resistance in PCOS can further contribute to or add to the already existing state of coronary heart disease.

 Risk of Endometrial Cancer in PCOS

-The risk of cancer of the inner layer of the uterus/womb (endometrium), is three times as high for women with PCOS as it is for other women.
-Irregular periods, or a lack of periods, can cause the endometrium to grow indefinitely in size and thicken, leading to abnormal growth which can lead to cancer.
+The risk of cancer of the inner layer of the uterus/womb (endometrium) is three times as high for women with PCOS as it is for other women.
+Irregular periods, or a lack of periods, can cause the endometrium to grow indefinitely in size and thicken, leading to abnormal growth, which can lead to cancer.

 Reducing Your Endometrial Cancer Risk

-While PCOS can’t be prevented, it is imperative to know other risk factors that a PCOS sufferer is prone to so that appropriate measures can be taken to prevent these.
+While PCOS cannot be prevented, it is imperative to know other risk factors that a PCOS sufferer is prone to so that appropriate measures can be taken.

-Endometrial cancer as one of the outcomes of PCOS, can be prevented by managing the symptoms effectively.
-Your doctor will definitely recommend you certain measures to control PCOS.
+Endometrial cancer is one of the outcomes of PCOS, which can be prevented by managing the symptoms effectively.
+Your doctor will definitely recommend specific measures to control PCOS.
 You will be recommended medications to normalize your hormone levels, to control glucose levels.
-Also, these medications should be supplemented with healthy lifestyle measures such as weight control and healthy diet, which can help normalize your weight, which has a strong association with the reduction of endometrial cancer.
-Talk to your doctor to seek more information about the specific medications and follow his recommendations.
+Also, these medications should be supplemented with healthy lifestyle measures such as weight control and a healthy diet, which can help normalize your weight, and has a strong association with the reduction of endometrial cancer.
+Talk to your doctor to seek more information about specific medications and follow his recommendations.